wardwheeler/POY5/README.md

 sudo apt-get install zlib1gcd -dev

-To compile with OCCaml 4.01.0:
+To compile with OCaml 4.01.0:

 install POY package in PATH
 navigate to PATH/src